 When you think of these cakes, think of strong lemon, lime and orange flavors that are obtained from extracts, emulsion oils and zests.

 Moist Lemon Cake Recipe

-This moist lemon cake recipe with lemon curd and seven minute frosting is made from scratch and great for Summer.
-It’s soft and bursting with lemon flavors.
+Moist lemon cake recipe with lemon curd filling and seven minute frosting, homemade from scratch with simple ingredients.
+Super soft and moist.

 These could be mini cakes, layer cakes, tiered cakes or just a simple single round 8 inch cake.
 The most popular designs are robin eggs, chicks, bunnies; lamb and nests.
 The use of Peeps marshmallows, jelly beans, Cadbury eggs, Reese’s eggs are quite popular too.
 Pastel colored desserts are very prominent too.